Housing and building services privacy notice

 Who can see my information?

 Access to information is restricted to staff dealing with housing income management, housing tenancy management, housing options and choice based letting, planning of housing repairs and maintenance.
-This may include organisations we contract to undertake this work on our behalf
+This may include organisations we contract to undertake this work on our behalf.
+We may also share information with the Regulator of Social Housing.

-We may also need to share your information with social housing providers, police, probation, social services, NHS, utilities companies, continuous recording of social housing lettings and sales CORE.
+We may also need to share your information with the Regulator of Social Housing, the Housing Ombudsman Service, social housing providers, police, probation, social services, NHS, utilities companies, continuous recording of social housing lettings and sales CORE.

 How do you store the information you keep about me?